 Doctors may prescribe medications that help prevent or slow the progression of problems with the aorta or manage pain associated with Marfan syndrome.

-These medications, taken by mouth, lower blood pressure, which can prevent or slow the enlargement of the aorta.
-Beta blockers may reduce the risk of an aortic dissection, which is a tear in the aortic wall, or an aortic aneurysm, which is a bulging of the aortic wall that can lead to rupture.
+Beta-blockers are oral medications that lower blood pressure, helping to prevent or slow the enlargement of the aorta.
+These medications may reduce the risk of an aortic dissection, which is a tear in the aortic wall, or an aortic aneurysm, which is a bulging of the aortic wall that can lead to rupture.